 The roots (paras)… most basically speak of a sudden bursting forth in a wide spray of elements of something that was previously well concealed [see meaning for Elam].
 Verb (paras) means to break and divide in equal shares.
 The name Persia probably literally means Land Of The Horses*, but because the horse became known as “one hoofed” and then simply as “a hoof” and the hoof in turn began to be known mostly for its cloven variety of domesticated cattle, the name Persia in Hebrew adopted the additional meaning of Land Of Divisions.’

-The Nisean horse was so sought after, that the Greeks [particularly, the Spartans] imported Nisean horses and bred them to their native stock and many nomadic tribes, [such as the Scythians] also imported, captured, or stole Nisean horses.
-Nisean horses had several traits that they passed on to their descendants.
+The Nisean horse was so sought after, that the Greeks – particularly, the Spartans – imported Nisean horses and bred them with their native stock and many nomadic tribes, such as the Scythiansalso imported, captured, or stole Nisean horses.
+Nisean horses had several traits, which they passed on to their descendants.
 One of them were bony knobs on their forehead often referred to as horns.
 This could have been due to prominent temple bones or cartilage on their forehead and is reminiscent of a unicorn.
 Pure white Niseans were the horses of kings and in myth, the gods.
 The Assyrians started their spring campaigns, by attacking the Medes so as to take their horses.
-The Medes were the breeders of the first Nisean horses.
-The Nisean eventually became extinct by 1200 CE.
+The Medes were the breeders of the first Nisean horses; though the Nisean eventually became extinct by 1200 CE.

-We have already looked at a number of scriptures regarding Elam, when we studied verses on Madai in Chapter IV.
-The Turk and Turkic-Mongol relationship now established, we will concentrate on Elam; though we shall return to Madai towards the end of the chapter.
+We have studied earlier a number of scriptures regarding Elam, when we read verses on Madai [refer Chapter IV Central Asia – Madai & the Medes].
+The Turk and Turkic-Mongol relationship now established, we will concentrate on Elam; though we shall return to Madai towards the end of this chapter.

 English Standard Version